 If your plan or state permits doing so, transfer ownership of the 529 to the student’s parent.
 A 529 savings account is reported as a parental asset on the FAFSA.
 However, some states even exclude a parent-owned 529 account when calculating need.
 However, there may be federal, state, and local tax consequences in some circumstances, so speak with a CPA first.

 A grandparent can contribute up to $15,000 per year ($30,000 for joint filers) without triggering IRS gift taxes to a 529 plan that parents established on behalf of their children.
 A parent-owned 529 counts as an asset of the parent, which is taxed at the lower parent asset rate.

 Gift 529 Money Directly to a Parent

-If a grandparent sends withdrawn 529 money to their child (the grandchild’s parent) for the grandchild’s higher-education expenses, that money will count as a parental asset, but likely be considered at the lower parental rate.
+If a grandparent sends withdrawn 529 money to their child (the grandchild’s parent) for the grandchild’s higher education expenses, that money will count as a parental asset, but it will likely be considered at the lower parental rate.
 Once again, it’s subject to the IRS gift tax restrictions.

 Delay 529 Withdrawals

 A grandparent can delay withdrawals from a grandchild’s 529 plans until the student’s last year of undergraduate or graduate school.
 This won’t affect aid for future years, since the student would be done with school anyway.
 This assumes they graduate on time, aren’t planning to attend graduate school the following year, and no longer need to take future 529 plan withdrawals.